-The college’s Safeguarding Team are here for you during this time and you can contact them via email Safeguarding@Southessex.ac.uk
+The college’s Wellbeing & Safeguarding team are here for you during this time and you can contact them via email Safeguarding@Southessex.ac.uk

 A member of the team will contact you and provide some support.

-Students and staff can also access the Safeguarding Team’s Moodle page where there are resources on a number of topics including mental health, e-safety and domestic abuse.
+Students and staff can also access the Wellbeing & Safeguarding team’s Moodle page where there are resources on a number of topics including mental health, e-safety and domestic abuse.

 The organisations below can offer support and information on escaping domestic abuse.
 All of the sites offer quick exit buttons to ensure your safety.